MohammadG4/PRODIGY_ML_01/README.md

 # PRODIGY_ML_01
-A Linear Regression model that Predicts the House Prices based on their Square Footage and the number of Bedrooms and Bathrooms
+A linear regression model to predict House Prices based on Square Footage, number of Bedrooms, and number of Bathrooms.